-- The role of operations management in retail & service enterprises and the use of input/output modelling to describe the function of operations within a business
+- The role of operations management in business enterprises and the use of input/output modelling to describe the function of operations within a business

 - The importance of location for the business and management techniques for identifying the optimum business location